The House Of Hanover

 Prince Edward, fourth son and fifth child of King George III and Charlotte of Mecklenburg-Strelitz, daughter of Duke Charles Louis Frederick of Mecklenburg-Strelitz and Elizabeth Albertine of Saxe-Hildburghausen, was born on 2 November 1767 and baptised Edward Augustus on 30 November 1767.
 He was named after his paternal uncle, the Duke of York and Albany, who had died several weeks previously.

 Prince Edward began his military training in Lüneburg in 1785 and later in Hanover, his preceptor from 1780 to 1785 was John Fisher, later bishop of Salisbury and an amateur artist.
-He completed his education in Geneva where he took a mistress, Adelaide Dubus, who died in childbirth of their daughter Adelaide Victoria Auguste Dubus.
-He is also said to have had an illegitimate son, Edward Schencker Scheener (1789-1853), whose mother was Anne Gabrielle Alexandrine Moré.
+He completed his education in Geneva where he took a mistress, Adelaide Dubus, who died during the birth of their daughter Adelaide Victoria Auguste Dubus.
+The baby was placed into the care of Adelaide's sister Victoire.
+Prince Edward arranged for a pension of 50 guineas a year to be paid to Victoire and Denis Dubus for the remainder of their lifetimes, this pension came with the conditions that the child was forbidden to become an actress, would be raised in the Protestant faith and would be given back to Edward if he requested it.
+He is also said to have had an illegitimate son, Edward Schencker Scheener, who was born in Geneva, Switzerland, on 24 November 1789, whose mother was Anne Gabrielle Alexandrine Moré.

 In 1789 at the age of 21, Edward was appointed colonel of the 7th Regiment of Foot.
 In 1790 he returned home without leave and, being in disgrace as a result, was sent off to Gibraltar as an ordinary officer.
 He was transferred to Quebec, Canada in 1791 and in 1793 was promoted to major-general in October 1793.
 The following year he served successfully in the West Indies campaign.